The Equality of Men and Women

 "Yahweh saw that the evil of the adam was multiplying on the Earth..."
 Genesis 6:5.
 There are many other examples.

-2. The first created human being, in the image and likeness of God (3 in 1)
+2. The first created human being, in the image and likeness of God (that is, 3 in 1).

-This 'adam' contained both male and female psychological/soul components, from whom woman was taken when Eve was created.
+This 'adam' contained both male and female psychological/soul components, from whom the woman part was taken when Eve was created.
 See Genesis 2:21-24.

 In 22 out of 26 times that the Hebrew word 'adam' appears in Genesis chapters 1-3, it appears with the Hebrew form of the English definite article, the word 'the', which makes it a description rather than a name.
 See also Point 4 below.